digitranslab/jumpstart/docs/versioned_docs/version-2.2.0/setup/helm.md

 Remember to replace the variables with your specific configuration values.

-**ToolJet Database**
+**JumpStart Database**

-ToolJet offers a hosted database solution that allows you to build applications quickly and manage your data effortlessly.
-The ToolJet database requires no setup and provides a user-friendly interface for data management.
+JumpStart offers a hosted database solution that allows you to build applications quickly and manage your data effortlessly.
+The JumpStart database requires no setup and provides a user-friendly interface for data management.

-For more information about the ToolJet database, you can visit [here](/docs/tooljet-database).
+For more information about the JumpStart database, you can visit [here](/docs/jumpstart-database).

-If you plan to use this feature, you need to set up and deploy the PostgREST server, which facilitates querying the ToolJet Database.
+If you plan to use this feature, you need to set up and deploy the PostgREST server, which facilitates querying the JumpStart Database.

-To enable the ToolJet database, please set the environment variable `ENABLE_TOOLJET_DB` to true in the `values.yaml` file.
+To enable the JumpStart database, please set the environment variable `ENABLE_JUMPSTART_DB` to true in the `values.yaml` file.

 ## Upgrading to the Latest Version